Downers Grove assessor hopeful would forego pension

 “Illinois has to start with little decisions,” Boltz told the DuPage Policy Journal.
 “I want to be part of the team that solves the problems in our state.”

-Bolt has worked as an assessor and CPA senior officer, and is a community volunteer.
-He said his experience has developed his people skills and financial responsibility.
-He is also active in his church and the local YMCA.
+Boltz, a CPA, has 30 years of finance and real estate experience.
+He is a long term Senior Officer with his firm and an active community volunteer.
+He said his experience has developed his people skills and financial expertise.
+He is also active in his church and the local YMCA board.

 “With this job, you have to have people skills,” he said.
 “You have to be outgoing and be a problem solver.
 Those are both critical to do.”